akiver/cs-demo-manager.com/docs/07-contributing.md

 Translations are managed on [Crowdin](https://crowdin.com/project/cs-demo-manager).
 You will need a [Crowdin](https://crowdin.com) account and join the project to contribute.

 Translations are synced twice a day with the GitHub repository.

+## Financial contribution

+[Financial contributions](https://cs-demo-manager.com/download/#donate) are welcome - CS:DM is free and open source but it takes time and effort to maintain and improve it.
+Thank you for your support!